A lifestyle brand for a Charlie’s Angel.

 Role: Brand and creative direction, conceptual development, design and production

-Approach: customer journey, digital design
+Approach: customer journey, market research, digital design